nairakhils/articleanalyzer/README.md

 ## Look into the Tutorials folder to get a quick rundown on using idresearch!

->PDF file reader and article result comparison script is under deveopment
+>PDF file reader and article result comparison script is under development